 The JV Agreement

 The parties shall negotiate in good faith to develop within one hundred twenty (120) days of execution of this Development Agreement, a definitive agreement (“JV Agreement”), establishing an entity, which may be in the form of a limited liability company, corporation, partnership or other entity (the “JV”).
-The parties agree to comply with any governmental regulations in connection with the establishment of the entity (such as the Hart-Scott Rodino Antitrust Improvement Act requirements).
+The parties agree to comply with any applicable governmental regulations in connection with the establishment of the entity (such as the Hart-Scott Rodino Antitrust Improvement Act) .
 The purpose of the JV will be to construct, own, and operate the JV Pipeline and to take such other actions, including but not limited to obtaining regulatory approvals, necessary for the JV Pipeline to be placed in service by April 1, 2003.
 It is envisioned that the JV will be owned 50/50 by Southern and Enron (or affiliates of each); and Southern and Enron will each contribute 50% of the initial capital.
-As part of Southern’s initial equity capital, it is currently anticipated that Southern will contribute, subject to terms acceptable to Enron and Sonat, one of its 30” pipelines connected to the Elba Island facility at a value equal to its net book value on the effective date of transfer or contribution, or, if agreed to by Enron, an undivided interest in capacity in such a 30” pipeline to match the capacity of the JV Pipeline (300-400 MMcf/d), subject to FERC or other necessary governmental approvals on terms acceptable to Southern and Enron.
-The JV Agreement will also stipulate that the JV Pipeline entity will make a special distribution of $__________ out of the equity of such entity to Southern as a promotional fee provided such fee can be included in the JV Pipeline’s rate base and is determined by the FERC to be recoverable.
-The promotional fee will be paid as follows: 50% upon the receipt and acceptance by JV of a certificate order authorizing construction of the JV Pipeline and 50% upon completion of the JV Pipeline and placement in service.
+As part of Southern’s initial equity capital, it is currently anticipated that Southern will contribute, at a value of $10.2 million (the net book value of one of its 30” pipeline), one of its 30” pipeline connected to the Elba Island facility, or an undivided interest, or a capacity lease in one of such 30” pipeline to match the capacity of the JV Pipeline (400 MMcf/d), subject to FERC or other necessary governmental approvals on terms acceptable to Southern.
+The JV Agreement will also stipulate that upon receipt and acceptance by JV of a certificate order authorizing construction of the JV Pipeline, Enron shall pay Southern a promotional fee of $10 million.

 Operating Agreement

-The parties will also negotiate in good faith to develop within one hundred twenty (120) days of execution of this Development Agreement, Operating Agreement(s) whereby Southern or its affiliate will serve as operator of JV, except for those portions of the JV Pipeline system (including portions leased from FGT) in the vicinity of the FGT system in which case FGT or one of its affiliates may serve as the operator.
+The parties will also negotiate in good faith to develop within one hundred twenty (120) days of execution of this Development Agreement, an Operating Agreement whereby Southern or its affiliate will serve as operator of JV, except for those portions of the JV Pipeline that may leased or acquired by undivided interest from FGT.
 The Operating Agreement shall be modeled after, and contain similar commercial terms to, the Operating Agreement between Citrus Corp. and Enron Interstate Pipeline Company, as successor in interest to HNG Interstate Pipeline Company, dated June 30, 1986, as amended November 1, 1993.
-The operator(s) will provide all normal field operating and maintenance services, the gas control function, general and administrative services, and marketing as is customary in pipeline operations.
-The precise scope of activities to be undertaken by Southern and Enron will be determined after scope of the Project has been finalized by the parties.
+The operator will provide all normal field operating and maintenance services, the gas control function, general and administrative services, and marketing as is customary in pipeline operations.

 C. Construction Management Agreement

 The parties will also negotiate in good faith to develop, within one hundred twenty (120) days of execution of this Development Agreement, a Construction Management Agreement between JV and Southern (or its affiliate) whereby Southern will manage the engineering and construction of the JV Pipeline on behalf of JV.
-The Construction Management Agreement shall be modeled after, and contain similar commercial terms to, the construction management arrangement between Enron Engineering & Construction Company and Florida Gas Transmission Company for the Phase IV expansion project.
+The Construction Management Agreement shall be modeled after, and contain similar commercial terms (including management fee and bonus) to, the construction management arrangement between Enron Engineering & Construction Company and Florida Gas Transmission Company for the Phase IV expansion project.

+[FOR DISCUSSION:

+Citrus Capital Stock Agreement

+Contemporaneously with the execution of the Definitive Agreements enumerated in this Section 6, the parties shall cause Citrus Corp., Enron Corp., El Paso Energy Corporation (as successor to Sonat Inc.) and Enron Interstate Pipeline Company (as successor to Houston Natural Gas Corporation) to amend that certain Capital Stock Agreement by and among said parties dated June 30, 1986 to extend the date cited in Section 15 “Buy-Sell Rights” from June 30, 2001 to June 30, 2011.]

 Milestones and Termination